The Many Important “Roles” Mom’s Complete in their Children’s Lives

 I consider homework time coaching time.
 Every weeknight we spend one to two hours or more completing homework assignments.
 During this time, I coach.
 I show my children how to study better, how to correctly answer test questions, and how to complete assignments.

 I also have to be their general manager.
-If I don’t remind them to complete their assignments, they will get distracted and homework takes longer.
+If I don’t remind them to complete their assignments or finish cleaning their rooms every 5 minutes, they will get distracted and homework or chores take hours.

 I saved my favorite 2 titles for last…